A Creative Collaboration

 As we shared stories of creative inspiration an interesting idea, known as “Call and Response”, was brought forward.
 This process corresponds to traditional human communication patterns.
 One individual hears the “call” of another and then “responds” with creative commentary before sending it back.

-The beauty of this experience was how it forced me to move outside the proverbial ‘box’ and beyond my comfortable patterns of behavior.
-This particular process allowed me to RESPOND to others works not just as a photographer but as artist.
+The beauty of this experience, for me personally, is how the process has forced me to move outside the proverbial ‘box’ and beyond my comfortable patterns of behavior.
+This particular process allowed me to RESPOND to others works not just as a photographer but as an artist.
 When I received a beautiful handmade basket I was initially at a creative loss.
 Over several weeks I agonized over what to do; looking at the piece from all angles and experimenting with some macro shots.
 Nothing seemed satisfying.
 At one point I called a friend who does stage lighting and borrowed some colored gels from him.
 As I began to look at the basket with different colors, my world opened up.
 I ended up loving the results.

-The lesson here was one of constant examination of how we live our lives.
+The lesson here is one of constant examination of how we live our lives.
 Are we willing to try new things and look at the world differently?
 I maintain that stepping beyond our comfort zone leads to pure growth and evolution as a person.
+Call and Response has definitely been a huge part of this transformation for me and I have learned so much.
+Love it - click here to see photos from Call and Response!!